Schenkee/TryHackMe-Guides/Stealth/Stealth.md

 ## 🛠️ Privilege Escalation

-First we need to select our chosen potato and in my case, I went with GodPotato found here: [https://github.com/BeichenDream/GodPotato](https://github.com/BeichenDream/GodPotato) I downloaded the `GodPotato-Net4.exe` to match the target system.
+First, we need to select our chosen potato and, in my case, I went with GodPotato found here: [https://github.com/BeichenDream/GodPotato](https://github.com/BeichenDream/GodPotato) I downloaded the `GodPotato-Net4.exe` to match the target system.
 Once downloaded I renamed the file and made it executable
 ```bash
 mv GodPotato-NET4.exe potato.exe